 Essential Job Functions

-- Leads the conceptualization, development and implementation of exhibition- and contemporary art-related public programs and experiences including, but not limited to, lectures, artist talks, symposia, films, gallery talks, performances, teen programs, college programs, community days, and new audience initiatives.
+- Leads the development, supervision and evaluation of exhibition and contemporary art-related public programs and experiences including, but not limited to, lectures, artist talks, symposia, films, gallery talks, performances, college programs and community days.

-- Builds relationships with local, regional and national artists, scholars, thinkers and professionals within the fields of art, art history, film, design, architecture and other fields related to contemporary art.
+- Builds relationships with local, regional and national artists, scholars, thinkers and professionals within the fields of art, art history, performance, film, design and architecture and other fields related to contemporary art.

-- Analyzes data to determine prospective users audiences, and potential funding sources for programs and partnerships.
+- Analyzes evaluation data and attendance numbers to determine prospective users, audiences and potential funding sources for programs and partnerships.

-- Evaluates public programs and community collaborations to assess quality and determines improvements needed in development and presentation of programs.
+- Evaluates public programs and community collaborations to assess quality and determine improvements needed in development and presentation of programs.

-- Contributes to strategic plans for the organization that relate to the future of programs and community engagement.
+- Contributes to strategic plans for the organization that relate to the future of programs, institutional memory and community engagement.

 - Possesses strong decision-making capabilities and a flexible nature to accommodate many ideas and working styles.

-- Works closely with the Director of Education and Public Programs and Finance Department to draft the annual program budget and monitor expenses throughout the year ensuring adherence to budget.
+- Works closely with the Director of Education and Public Programs and the Finance Department to draft the annual program budget and monitor expenses throughout the year, ensuring adherence to budget.